 Data pushed to LevelDB ends up in files called SST files, SST for Sorting String Table.
-An SST is a lexicographically sorted list of key/value pairs where both keys and values are byte arrays.
+An SST is a lexicographically sorted list of key/value pairs, where both keys and values are byte arrays.
 SST files are immutable, meaning that once created they will not be altered.
 They may be removed during a process called compaction.
-SST files are all the files with suffix
+SST files are all the files with the suffix

 .sst in your

 leveldb directory.
 SST files are organized in levels.

 Having a Log-Structured Merge-Tree architecture, LevelDB does not store data directly in SST files.
 It stores new key/value pairs mutations (either additions or deletions) in a log file.
 This log file is the file with the

 leveldb directory.
 The data stored in the log file is also stored in a memory structure called the memtable.

 When the log file reaches a certain size (around 4 MB), its content is transferred to a new SST file and a new log file and memtable are initiated, the previous memtable is discarded.
 Those fresh SST files are collectively called the level 0 files.
 Files at level 0 are special because their keys can overlap, since they are simply copies of the various log files.